Flat Fee Landlord

 5. What is your tenant guarantee — and what does it actually cover?

-Any manager worth hiring backs their placements with a guarantee.
+Any manager worth hiring backs their placements with a written guarantee.
 Ask: how long, what triggers it, what do you receive.
 A 30-day guarantee is table stakes.
 A 9–12 month guarantee that replaces the tenant free of charge if they leave early is meaningful protection.
+Get the terms in writing before you sign.

 6. What is your complete fee structure — including all one-time and recurring fees?

 Monthly management fee is only part of the picture.
 Ask specifically about: leasing/placement fee, lease renewal fee, inspection fees, maintenance coordination fees or markups, and early termination penalties.
-The total annual cost of management is the only number that matters.
+The total annual cost of management is the only number that matters — not the monthly rate on the first page of their proposal.

 7. Can I speak with three current clients who own single-family homes similar to mine?